Ruhaan838/CGrad/README.md

 </p>

 ## ⏭️🥅 Next goal:
-- [ ] Grad engine
-- [ ] randn Generator
+- [x] ~~Grad engine~~ -> new task: matmul autograd. -> scaler part still remaining.
+- [x] ~~randn Generator~~ -> with seed
-- [ ] stop use of numpy
+- [ ] stop use of numpy -> instead of make our own array like structure.
 - [ ] Build a Tensor for Int, Double, Long, etc.
 - [ ] Use Fast matrix multiplication algorithm to reduce the time complexity.
-- [ ] Make loss dir and make loss like "Tenh, ReLU, sigmoid, softmax" in more optimistic way.
+- [ ] Make loss dir and make loss like "Tenh, ReLU, sigmoid, softmax" in more optimistic way. -> make the `loss` folder and also need to make the backward pass for it.
+- [ ] Make Optimizer strat with SGD in C not in pyx (aka cython) -> after SGD -> Adam ...

 ## ✨ Overview